netty/netty/testsuite-jpms/README.md

 It is convenient to only depend on the transport classes and add the required transport native at runtime since the `os` and `arch` will vary.

+### HTTP/3

+HTTP/3 is supported.

+The module `io.netty.codec.quic.${os.name}.${os.arch}` contains the native library and its presence is only required at runtime.
+It can be added as module required declaration or at runtime on the module path.
+It is convenient to only depend on the classes and add the required transport native at runtime since the `os` and `arch` will vary.

 ### OpenSSL

 OpenSSL is supported.